Edilawit-Manaye/sample_repository/README.md

-# Consistify
+# Consistify — The ultimate companion for maintaining coding consistency on LeetCode and Codeforces

 Consistify is a smart, cross‑platform Flutter app that helps developers keep their LeetCode/Codeforces practice consistent.
 It monitors daily activity and, at a user‑chosen cutoff time, sends a precise reminder so you don’t unintentionally skip a day and lose momentum.

-## About Consistify
-Consistify helps you build and protect your daily problem‑solving habit.
-Set your own reminder time, get a timely nudge, and keep your streak alive.

-## The Problem
+## 🚀 Problem
 - Missed days happen unintentionally.
 Developers get busy and forget to solve a problem, breaking streaks they worked hard to build.
 - Streak loss kills motivation.
 One lapse reduces streaks and breaks the habit loop that drives improvement.
 - Skill erosion over time.
 Irregular practice slows progress and weakens problem‑solving fluency.
 - No timely nudge.
 People don’t get reminders at the right time for them.
 Without a reminder set to their own schedule, they can easily miss the time to solve a problem.

-## The Solution
+## 💡 Solution
 Consistify tracks whether you solved a problem today and pairs it with a user‑defined notification time (set during registration or in Profile).
 If you haven’t solved anything by that time, the app sends a clear, actionable reminder to protect your streak and keep your skills sharp.

 ### How it works